If you are fond of fermented grape wine, you can visit various local wine houses where you can find different and delicious kinds of wine in Istanbul.

 At these shops, you can find international wine selections aside from local wine and also enjoy delicious cousins that go well with wine.
-In this post, you can find the best wine houses both in the European and Asian side of Istanbul.
+In this post, you can find the best wine bars both in the European and Asian side of Istanbul.

-9 Best Wine Houses in Istanbul 2022
+Best Wine Shops & Bars in Istanbul 2024

 On our list, there are 9 premium wine shops in Istanbul where you can taste and buy wine.
 Most of them are also wine bars where you can have appetizers and have fun while drinking your wine.